alamnr/sso_live_coding/README.md

 Live coding SSO
 # Live coding SSO

-This repo is a companion for a "live-coding Single Sign On" conference.
+This repo is a companion for a "live-coding Single Sign On" conference by Daniel Garnier.

 ## How to run the examples